tymaestro/The-Sweat-Life/README.md

 As with the sign up page, the login page allows previously registered users to access the extra functionality that having an account provides.

+### Logout Page

+The logout page allows you to confirm if you are sure you would like to logout

 ### Activities Page

 This page presents an ordered and paginated list of activities posted by users.
 Visible is the title and excerpt of the activity.
 These activities are public but an account must be created to leave a comment or create your own activities.